patelrootul1/patelrootul1/README.md

 - 📫 How to reach me **rooatwork1@gmail.com**

-- ⚡ Fun fact **According to a study, people who have more birthdays live longer.**
+- ⚡ Fun fact **If there exist a loophole, someone will always find it**

 <h3 align="left">Connect with me:</h3>
 <p align="left">